joelhinz/laravel-quick-slack/README.md

 # Laravel QuickSlack

 A simple package to quickly send messages to Slack channels through Laravel.
-Tested with Laravel 5.4 and 5.5.
+Tested with Laravel 5.4 through 8.

 ## Installation